harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 </div>
 </div>
     <b>Analysis</b>
     <p>This time, this model completely mispredicted the objects.
-Only one correct clue could be generated which a potted plant on the top right corner.
+Only one correct clue could be generated, which is a potted plant in the top right corner.
 The model completely missed the dog in both the images.
-We are unclear why model missed the dog this time</p>
+We are unclear why the model missed the dog this time.</p>
     <br/>
   </div>
 </div>